wsx5031060310guy/python-project/notice_system/README.md

-# Python project
+# Python project (notice system)

-keep updating the project.
-coming soon...
+this system support client & manager know about system work state.

 ## Built With

 * [Ubuntu](https://www.ubuntu.com/) - The OS used for system framework
-* [Arduino](https://www.arduino.cc/) - The hardware framework used
 * [Python](https://www.python.org/) - The software framework used for Linux
 * [MySQL](https://www.mysql.com/) - The Database framework used for system